IvanMurzak/Unity-Theme/README.md

 ### Color Binder

-A component that binds a color to a specific target, such as `Image`, `SpriteRenderer`, `TextMeshPro` or anything else.
-There are list of built-in color binders:
+A component that binds a color to a specific target, such as `Image`, `SpriteRenderer`, `TextMeshPro`, or anything else.
+There is list of built-in color binders:

 - `ImageColorBinder`
 - `SpriteRendererColorBinder`